Take a walk in the wild and moment by moment benefit from nature

 Interestingly, Toffler was a renowned futurist, conversant in modern technologies, the digital and communication revolutions.
 Who would doubt these revolutions have now arrived?

-Given our gift of intellect, how many of us are open minded enough to objectively observe and learn, to unlearn our mis-guided narratives and relearn from our most important primal model – nature’s way?
+Given our gift of intellect, how many of us are open minded enough to objectively observe and learn, to unlearn our mis-guided narratives and relearn from our most important primal reality – nature’s way?

 The world is already struggling from the degradation or loss of vital natural resources; the inability of nature to regenerate in line with demands; traditional economics and politics bordering on chaos and experts believing, by 2030 we will need two planets to support the one we call home.